ericwxz/ericwxz.github.io/README.md

 ## Some samples of my work!

 I'm a senior at Yale University studying computer science.
 The rest of my courseload has been dedicated mostly to music and economics, and I manage the Davenport Pops Orchestra chamber group program on the side.
-A number of smaller or older projects are not included on this page for the benefit of others, in order for incomplete or otherwise under-par works to avoid the light of day.

 Current GPA (as of 9/2021): 3.77